What Is a Manulife One Mortgage?

 A proper setup typically includes:

-fixed mortgage portions for discipline
+fixed mortgage portions

 a flexible portion for cash flow